 Come and enjoy some fresh soup, a toastie, brew, cake or some light lunch at Lucie’s Café in Mossley – part of the Emmaus Mossley Secondhand Superstore.

-We offer a relaxing dining space furnished with upcycled and vintage decor and with free Wi-Fi throughout.
+You’ll find a relaxing dining space, furnished with upcycled and vintage decor and with free Wi-Fi throughout.
 Lucie’s Café is also part of The Chatty Cafe Scheme – encouraging people to interact to help combat loneliness and isolation.

 Lucie Coutaz was instrumental in the birth of the Emmaus movement.
 For Abbé Pierre she was “the one, without whom, nothing would have been possible.”